Code-Institute-Submissions/trigg4tables/README.md

 10. **Report** [jCanvas](https://projects.calebevans.me/jcanvas/) is used to fill and format a HTML canvas element.
 This canvas acts as a detailed report showing the date, tables, time taken to complete and any sums that need to be revised.
 As canvas content is not accessible to screen readers, the report text is also shown in a paragraph element.

 11. **Download** Clicking the download button converts the canvas report first to a blob and then to a png file which can be shared.
-JavaScript libraries [Canvas-toBlob](https://github.com/eligrey/canvas-toBlob.js) and [FileSaver](https://github.com/eligrey/FileSaver.js/) facilitate this.
+JavaScript libraries [Canvas-toBlob](https://github.com/eligrey/canvas-toBlob.js) and [FileSaver.js](https://github.com/eligrey/FileSaver.js/) facilitate this.

-### Existing Features *Responsiveness*
+### Existing Features - *Responsiveness*

 This one page website was designed using a mobile first approach.
-In order to limit scrolling, the order, position and visibility of elements changes depending on screen size.
+In order to limit scrolling, the order, position and visibility of elements change depending on screen size.
 (1) CSS attributes and media queries, (2) Bootstrap grid system and display classes, and (3) jQuery hide and show methods are used to facilitate this responsiveness.

 ![Bootstrap Plan]( https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/bootstrap.PNG)